threefoldfoundation/info_cloud/src/marketplace/gitea.md

 ## Steps

 ### Solution name
 Choosing the name of the solution to be deployed.
-This allows the user to view the solution's reservation info in the dashboard deployed solutions
+This allows the user to view the solution's reservation info in the dashboard deployed solutions.

 ![](img/gitea_1.png)

 ### Select pool for your solution to be deployed on